-There will be no adverse effect on native vegetation.
-There are no trees requiring removal to facilitate the proposed upper-level addition.
 It is noted that there is a requirement to provide 40% landscape content on site.
-The proposal retains a landscaped area of 311.8sqm or 47%.
+The proposal retains a landscaped area of approximately 40%.

 Ample open space and private recreation space exists on-site to the benefit of the residents.